MargiNTong/SpringRedis/README.md

-This Is  RedisDemo，Just For Test。
+This Is  RedisDemo,Just For Test!